platformsh/platformsh-docs/src/configuration/app/web.md

                       X-Specialness: low
 ```

 First, the `headers` directive sets the `X-Frame-Options` header to `SAMEORIGIN` for all static files.
 That directive is then overriden by the two rules blocks.
 For `*.mp4` files, two custom headers will be sent: `X-Frame-Options` and `Content-Type`.
 The repeated `X-Frame-Options` is necessary as the `headers` directive in the rule overrides the parent, rather than extending it.
-Therefore, the rule for `*.mp3` files will and *only* an `X-Specialness` header, and no `X-Frame-Options` header.
+Therefore, the rule for `*.mp3` files will add *only* an `X-Specialness` header, and no `X-Frame-Options` header.

 This example also demonstrates an effective way to set custom `Content-Type` headers for unusual file types using rules.